imtiazraqib/WallE/README.md

 # WallE

-WallE is a Mastodon bot that currently underway to toot ESPN's Top 10 Soccer headlines.
+WallE is a Mastodon bot that is currently underway to toot ESPN's Top 10 Soccer headlines.

 ## WallE's Goals